Icseon/Icseon/README.md

 To learn more about me and my projects, visit https://icseon.com.

 ### Technologies and languages I've worked with
-- Python — primarily for low level networking, utilizing the power of TCP and UDP sockets to transmit raw data over the net
+- Express
+- Vue
+- nginx
+- memcached & redis
 - MySQL
-- Express
-- Vue 3 Vite
 - PHP — including Laravel and Phalcon as well as self made web frameworks
+- Java & Kotlin — primarily for Android application development
+- Python — primarily for low level networking, utilizing the power of TCP and UDP sockets to transmit raw data over the net
 - x86 assembly
 - C++